freshworks/crayons/src/components/tag/readme.md

-# Tag (fw-tag)
+# Tag
-fw-tag provides a child component that is used to enable selecting multiple options in the Select component.
+Tag is a child component that is used to enable selecting multiple options in the Select component.

 ## Usage